passbolt/passbolt_docker/README.md

 ### SSL certificate files

-If you have your own ssl certificate you can mount it on the following paths
+It is also possible to mount a ssl certificate on the following paths:

 * /etc/ssl/certs/certificate.crt
 * /etc/ssl/certs/certificate.key